Julien2744/the_ice_warrior/README.md

 ## Other informations

-Because the boss use a stray has is hitbox/health, any mod that modify stray can affect the boss and ***might*** cause issues.
+Because the boss use a stray as its hitbox/health, any mod that modify stray can affect the boss and ***might*** cause issues.
 Hoewer I already fixed this issue for some mod, if those allowed me to blacklist the mob from getting any modification.

-Also because the boss use a stray has his hitbox/health, he has some difficulty when attacking mob with wide hitbox.
+Also because the boss use a stray as its hitbox/health, he has some difficulty when attacking mob with wide hitbox.

 You can modify:
-- items can melt the boss ice in `data/icewarrior/tags/item/can_melt_ice_room.json`
+- items that can melt the boss ice in `data/icewarrior/tags/item/can_melt_ice_room.json`
 - mobs that aggro the boss in `data/icewarrior/tags/entity_type/aggro_boss.json`
 - entities that can be parried in `data/icewarrior/tags/entity_type/can_parry.json`